karthikeya03/Tcs-NQT/one.md

 | 🧠 Reasoning Ability | **20 Qs** | **25 mins** | Easy–Medium | ✅ Yes (within Foundation) |
 | **Foundation Total** | **60 Qs** | **75 mins** | — | — |

-> 💡 **Pro Tip:** You CAN switch between the 3 Foundation sections.
-Most students don't know this and waste time being stuck.
-If you're stuck on a Numerical question, jump to Verbal or Reasoning and come back.
+> 💡 **Pro Tip:** You CAN switch between the 3 Foundation sections freely within the 75-minute window.
+Most students don't know this.
+If stuck on a Numerical question, jump to Verbal or Reasoning and come back.

 ---